-The CCC block is fully configurable, either via static Flash configuration bits in the array, set by the user in the programming bitstream, or through an asynchronous dedicated shift register dynamically accessible from inside the ProASIC3E device.
+The clock conditioning circuit block is fully configurable, either via static Flash configuration bits in the array, set by the user in the programming bitstream, or through an asynchronous dedicated shift register dynamically accessible from inside the ProASIC3E device.
 The dedicated shift register permits parameter changes such as PLL divide ratios and delays during device operation.
 This latter mode allows the user to dynamically reconfigure the PLL without the need for core programming.
 The register file is accessed through a simple serial interface.
 Refer to the UJTAG Applications in ProASIC3/E Devices application note for more information.

-- 1. Refer to the "Clock Conditioning Circuits" section on page 2-13 and Table 2-4 on page 2-18 for signal descriptions. - 2.
-Clock divider and clock multiplier blocks are not shown in this figure or in SmartGen.
-They are automatically configured based on the user's required frequencies.
+Note: Refer to the "Clock Conditioning Circuits" section on page 2-13 and Table 2-4 on page 2-18 for signal descriptions.